Linear Depth Increase of Lambda Terms along Leftmost-Outermost Beta-Reduction: Simulation of leftmost-outermost rewrite sequences

-The \TRS\ below is designed to enable the simulation on \lambdaterm\ representations of the evaluation of \lambdaterms\ according to the \lo\ strategy.
-We formulate it as a motivation for a similar simulation \TRS\ on refined \lambdaterm\ representations that is introduced later in Definition~\ref{def:losimTRS}, and which will be crucial for obtaining the main result.
-The idea behind the \TRS\ below is as follows.
-Applicative terms are uncurried (by steps of rule ($\scriptsearch_2$)) until on the spine of the term a variable or an abstraction is encountered (detected by rules ($\scriptsearch_3$) or ($\scriptsearch_4$)).
-If an abstraction occurs, and the expression contains an argument for this abstraction, then a step corresponding to a \betacontraction\ is performed (applying rule ($\scriptcontract$)), and the procedure continues similarly from there.
-If there is no argument for such an abstraction, then it is part of a head normal form context, and the evaluation can descend into this abstraction (applying rule ($\scriptsearch_3$)) to proceed in a similar fashion.
-If a variable occurs on the spine (detected by rule ($\scriptsearch_5$), it and the recently uncurried applications form a head normal form context, and the simulating evaluation can continue (after applying ($\scriptsearch_5$), ($\scriptsearch_6$), and repeatedly ($\scriptsearch_7$)), possibly in parallel, from any immediate subterm of one of the recently uncurried applications.
-The rules: have to be extended with appropriate rules for $\ssubst$ that implement capture-avoiding substitution, but which are not provided here.
-By $\ssubstred$ we denote the rewrite relation induced by these rules for $\ssubst$.
-By $\scontractred$ we mean the rewrite relation induced by the rule scheme ($\scriptcontract$), which defines steps that initiate the simulation of a \betareduction\ step that proceeds with $\ssubstred$\nb-steps for carrying out the substitution.
-By $\ssearchred$ we designate the rewrite relation induced by the rules labeled with `$\scriptsearch$', which defines steps that search for the next representation of a \lo\ redex below the current position.
-Finally $\slosimred$ denotes the rewrite relation that is induced by the entire TRS.
+The idea behind the simulation \TRS\ is as follows.
+The process is started on a term $\lopstart{\ater}$, where $\ater$ is a \lambdaterm\ representation that is to be evaluated.
+First $\lopstart{\ater}$ is initialized to $\lopn{0}{\ater}$ (via the rule ($\scriptinit$)), where the index (which here is $0$) will be used as a lower bound for yet unused variable indices.
+Then a term $\ateri{0}$ with an outermost applications in an expression $\lopn{n}{\ateri{0},\bteri{1},\ldots,\bteri{n}}$ is uncurried into a representing expression with a stack of applications (by steps of the rule ($\scriptdescendinfolapp$)) when descending over applications along the spine of the term until a variable or an abstraction is encountered (detected by one of the rules ($\scriptdescendinfolabs$), ($\scriptvar_0$), or ($\scriptvar_{n+1}$)).
+If an abstraction occurs, and the expression contains an argument for this abstraction, the representation of a \lo\ \betaredex\ has been detected, which is then contracted by a step corresponding to a \betacontraction\ (applying the rule ($\scriptcontract$)); the evaluation continues similarly from there on.
+If there is no argument for such an abstraction, then it is part of a head normal form context, and the evaluation descends into the abstraction (applying the rule ($\scriptdescendinfolabs$)) to proceed recursively on the subterm.
+If a variable occurs on the left end of the spine (detected by one of the rules ($\scriptvar_0$) or ($\scriptvar_{n+1}$)), then a head normal form context has been detected, which consists of a single variable (in case the applicable rule is ($\scriptvar_0$)), or of the variable together with the recently uncurried applications (in case the applicable rule is ($\scriptvar_{n+1}$)).
+In the first case evaluation stops in the present subterm, whereas in the second case the simulating evaluation can continue (after applying ($\scriptvar_{n+1}$)), possibly in parallel, from any immediate subterm of one of the recently uncurried applications.
+The rules: have to be extended with appropriate rules for $\ssubst$ that implement capture-avoiding substitution, which induce a rewrite relation $\ssubstred$.
+We do not provide those rules here, because the rewrite system above only serves us as a stepping stone for a similar rewrite system in Section~\ref{sec:lo-simulation:lTRSs} that operates on supercombinator representations of \lambdaterms\ (\lTRSs) where substitution can be organized as context-filling.